 Real estate investing is the purchase of real estate.
 To fully understand this definition, we must first define real estate.
 Real estate is essentially any piece of land and property attached to that land.
 Anything natural or man-made that is a part of this land, including trees, buildings, or fences, is considered real estate.

 Thus, investing in real estate is the act of purchasing a piece of land plus any man-made additions made to that land.
-There are several categories of real estate investing.
-The most popular ones are residential, commercial, and industrial real estate investing.
+There are several categories of real estate investing, and the most popular ones are residential, commercial, and industrial real estate investing.

 Investing in real estate can seem expensive at first, but it is one of the most proven ways to build wealth.
 We discuss how you can make money by investing in real estate next.

-Throughout history, property values have increased over time.
+Value Appreciation: Throughout history, property values have increased over time.
 We call this increase in value appreciation.
-Any expert would agree that the number one thing to base your investment upon is location.
+Any expert would agree that location is the number one thing to base your investment upon.
 Property values go up along with the perceived desirability of a neighborhood.
 Have you ever heard the phrase, “buy the worst-looking house in the best neighborhood?”
 There is some truth to this.
 It’s better to buy a house you can fix up in a great neighborhood than an okay house in a bad neighborhood.
 You can also look into investing in an up-and-coming area.

-Some real estate investors will rely solely on value appreciation.
-For example, perhaps they live in the property, or maybe they invested in a vacation home.
+Rental Income: Some real estate investors will rely solely on value appreciation.
+For example, perhaps they live in the property or invested in a vacation home.
 However, many real estate investors like to grow their wealth by generating rental income.

 By renting out the property you own, not only is that property appreciating over time, you’re earning a monthly income.
 Your level of involvement is up to you, but some landlords who work with a property manager can label this income as passive.